justinthdang/qworkloads/README.md

 This cloned repository simply fixes some missing headers, reorganizes the C++ files into a src folder, and provides clear instructions on how to get the tool up and running.

-If you use this tool in academic work, please consider citing the original authors and publications associated with QComm.
+If you use this tool in academic work, please consider citing the original authors and publications associated with Qcomm.

 ## Rebuilding Simulator
 To rebuild the simulator, navigate to the project directory and execute the following: